-This recipe is a spin on traditional Korean Bibimbap — a rice bowl served with different veggies, meat and Gochujang sauce — my go-to vegetarian option at Korean restaurants.
-The lightly seasoned veggies and Gochujang sauce in Bibimbap are so yummy, you don’t need meat and I’ve added soy beans to my version for more protein.
+This recipe is a spin on traditional Korean Bibimbap — a rice bowl served with different veggies and Gochujang sauce.
+The lightly seasoned veggies and Gochujang sauce in Bibimbap are so yummy.
 By swapping out the white rice for seasonal spaghetti squash, this noodle bowl becomes low on the calories.
 I included soybeans for more protein.

 Oodles of (low-cal) noodles:

 How can you not love a vegetable disguised as a noodle?

 - 131 calories

 - 31 calories

 - 7 g of carbohydrates